Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Experimental details

-and hence the subsampled dataset, $\dataobs$, satisfies $\msm(\pobs, \Gammatrue)$.
+and hence the target full propensity score satisfies the marginal constraint.
 Note that this is equivalent to enforcing the same marginal propensity score before and after the subsampling.
-For a negatively correlated continuous confounder, we choose $\hat{q}^\star = \frac{\hat{\pi} - \ell}{u - \ell}$ and change the direction of the inequalities in~\Cref{adv_semi}.
+For a negatively correlated continuous confounder, we choose $\hat{q}^\star = \frac{u - \hat{\pi}}{u - \ell}$ and change the direction of the inequalities in~\Cref{adv_semi}.

-Further, for a positively correlated \emph{binary} confounder, we use the following full propensity score in~\Cref{algo:rejection}:
+Further, for a positively correlated \emph{binary} confounder, we use the following propensity score in~\Cref{algo:rejection}:

 By first subsampling $D \setminus \datarct$ such that